Remitly/deint/README.md

 - What is the desired execution model of a workflow, and what structure does this impose on the workflow definition?
 - Can tasks be executed recursively or iteratively?
 Conditional branching?
 - Does your choice of workflow semantics affect the testability of eventual business logic implementation?

+## Output

+The expected output is a link to an SCM remote from which we can view the written

+- code implementing the DSL
+- README explaining the decisions made.